DataBot-Labs/robot_base/README.md

 # robot_base
-The challange in the 4x4 wheeldrive is the 2 USB connections to be made in the hardawre interface this is WIP
+The challange in the 4x4 wheeldrive is the 2 USB ports that spawn to run in sync with eachother - WIP

 # robot_base